gvwilson/thirdbit/fiction/santas/index.md

 Santa Hotep nodded.
 "This way."
 It shambled off,
-moaning under its breath.<sup>Even though it wasn't actually breathing.</sup>
+moaning under its breath.<span class="sidenote">Even though it wasn't actually breathing.</span>

 The chamber was larger than Finner had realized, and there were more statues than—